NAMIS School 2018: Seattle

 The currency is US $.
 Exchange rates can be found, for example, in the multilingual website http://www.xe.com/en/currencyconverter/

-It is recommended to change currency at the airport, as attendees will not have easy access to a bank or a money changer during the school.
+It is recommended to change currency before your departure or at the airport, as attendees will not have easy access to a bank or a money changer during the school.
+However, credit and debit cards (Visa, Mastercard, American Express) are widely accepted and ATMs are available on campus.

 Voltage: 110V 60Hz, Plug: Type A and B (see http://www.power-plugs-sockets.com).
 Bring a suitable plug adapter if necessary.